-The Defence Forces train around 3,000 conscripts annually to become military drivers of heavy vehicles.
-Driving licence instruction is given for C1, pvC, C, CE and D licences as well as advanced driving training if needed.
-Basic level (280 hours) and expedited basic level (140 hours) professional training is also given, as well as advanced professional training.
-Some of those in driver training also receive ADR training for transporting dangerous substances.
-Training is given in eight brigade-level units.
+The Defence Forces trains around 3 000 conscripts annually at 13 brigade-level units for the Army, Navy and Air Force to become military drivers of heavy vehicles.
+Driving licence instruction is given for BE, C1, C1E, PvC, C, CE and D licences, as well as risk scenario training if needed.
+In addition, basic level (280 hours) and expedited basic level (140 hours) professional training as well as advanced professional training is given.
+Some conscripts in driver training also receive ADR training for transporting dangerous substances.

-Drivers are needed in all units.
-To be chosen for driver training you have to have at least a B licence that has been valid for a minimum of three (3) months at the time of selection for training.
+All units need drivers.
+Those to be selected for driver training must hold at least a class B driving licence on the date of selection.
 Your state of health must satisfy the requirements set for a C/CE licence.
-To be chosen for the training you cannot have committed any serious traffic offences during the last two years.
+Those eligible to be selected for training are required not to have committed any aggravated traffic offences.
 It is to the applicant's advantage if he or she already has a basic degree in logistics or forest machinery (equiv.) and/or a professional bus, combination or lumber driver's degree and a valid C/CE licence.
 Professional competence training and possible work experience in the field are also to your advantage.
 Persons who have completed basic level professional competence for goods traffic drivers (280 h) are eligible for applying for D category driving training.
 Those selected receive extended professional competence training for passenger traffic.
-The service time for military drivers (C, CE and D licences) is 347 davs.
+The service period of military drivers (categories C, CE and D) is 165, 255 or 347 days depending on their drivers' licence and level of skills when they entered service, and the assigned service task.
+Driver training aims at capitalising on the conscripts' skills and qualifications in the transportation branch acquired before they entered service.

-Brigade-level units also provide training other drivers to qualify them to drive the Defence Forces vehicles they need to drive for performing their tasks.
+Brigade-level units also provide training for other drivers to qualify them to drive the Defence Forces vehicles they need to drive for performing their tasks.
 You can be trained to drive e.g. the following vehicles: cars and off-road vehicles, emergency vehicles, tractors, snowmobiles, all-terrain vehicles (quad bikes) and off-road motorcycles.
 The rank and file combatants receiving this training usually serve for the same amount of time as soldiers carrying out the unit's main task.
 Note that those trained as ambulance drivers take the C1 licence and emergency driving course, but do not gain basic level professional competence.

-The Defence Forces driver training provides a driver's professional competence and deepens the professional competence of those who have a basic degree in logistics.
+In the Defence Forces driver training you can achieve a driver's professional competence.
+It deepens the professional competence of those who have a basic degree in logistics.
 This is not a vocational degree, however, but rather a driving permit in accordance with the act on the professional qualification of truck and bus drivers.
 The skills acquired in the Defence Forces are also useful when applying to continuing training and professions in the transportation and logistics branch.

-For more detailed information contact your Regional Office or the brigade-level unit that you would like to do your military service in.
+For more detailed information contact your regional office or the brigade-level unit that you would like to do your military service in.